Tejas154123/Smasher_World_Blackedout/README.md

 The initial design of this project was created using Figma.
 I then converted the design into a working website using HTML and CSS

 ## Development
-The core languages used in this project are:
+The languages used in this project are:

 HTML – Used to create the structure and content of the website.
 CSS – Used for styling, layout, responsive design, and animations.
+JavaScript-For adding the flashlight feature (actually used ai for this part especially as I am a begginer only)

 The animation and some parts of the implementation were developed with the help of AI tools.
 The overall concept, content, project selection, and design was created by me